Teenager dies after parked car hit by vehicle in Moerewa

 St John Ambulance attended along with volunteers of the Kawakawa Fire Brigade, who provided scene protection and lighting for the police investigation.

+Senior Sergeant Peter Robinson, of Mid North police, said initial indications were that the Festiva had crossed the centreline into the path of the Rav4.

+Police were awaiting the results of blood tests carried out at Whangārei Hospital before deciding on charges against the 41-year-old.
+They were also investigating whether it was essential travel under the Covid-19 lockdown.

-The Moerewa death will bring Northland's road toll for 2020 so far to 13, according to Ministry of Transport figures.
+Sunday's death in Moerewa will bring Northland's road toll for 2020 so far to 13, according to Ministry of Transport figures.

 Northland's last confirmed road fatality was a single-vehicle crash on Paparoa Rd in Mangapai, south of Whangārei, on March 26, a day after the lockdown began.